Close

 Step 4: Schedule and Attend Appointment

-Book your appointment through the Slovak consulate or authorized visa application center.
+Book your appointment through the Slovak consulate, embassy, or authorized visa application center in your country of residence.
+In some countries, including India, the Slovak embassy has outsourced the initial processing of visas to VFS Global and its application centers.
 Arrive punctually with all original documents, copies, and payment ready.
-Biometric data collection (fingerprints and photo) is mandatory for first-time applicants.
+You might need to provide biometric data like fingerprints and a photo during the appointment.
+Biometric data collection is mandatory for first-time Schengen visa applicants.

 Step 5: Pay Application Fees